 - Employee certification documentation

 #5.
-Find MBE Partners that can Scale with You
+Find Minority Partners that can Scale with You

-Due diligence can help to find out if an MBE can support overall business growth:
+Due diligence can help to find out if a minority business can support overall business growth:

-- Find out the states where the MBE holds certifications and match up multiple location contracts.
+- Find out the states where they hold certifications and match up multiple location contracts.

 - Ask the average number of bids the organization subcontracted for within the past year.

-- Be sure to ask about the volume of work the MBE can handle (i.e. current # of members served, # of mailing pieces processed per day or month.)
+- Be sure to ask about the volume of work they can handle (i.e. current # of members served, # of mailing pieces processed per day or month.)